RobAntunes/Happen/README.md

 ## 🎯 What is Happen?

-Happen is a revolutionary event-driven framework that reduces distributed system complexity to just two primitives: **Nodes** and **Events**.
+Happen is an event-driven framework that reduces distributed system complexity to just two primitives: **Nodes** and **Events**.
 It provides a unified communication layer that works seamlessly across servers, browsers, and edge environments.

 ### Why Happen?

-- **Radical Simplicity**: Just nodes and events - that's it
+- **Simplicity**: Just nodes and events - that's it
 - **Universal Communication**: Same code works everywhere - server, browser, edge
 - **Zero Configuration**: Automatic discovery and routing via NATS
 - **Production Ready**: Built-in resilience, monitoring, and debugging tools
 - **Blazing Fast**: Sub-millisecond local communication, efficient network transport

-## 🚀 Quick Start
+## 🚀 Quick Start - NOT READY (CLONE INSTEAD)

 Get up and running in under 5 minutes: